frchp/stm32-l552-sandbox/README.md

 | STM32WB      | `cortex-m4`     | `fpv4-sp-d16` | `hard`      |
 | STM32WL CM4  | `cortex-m4`     | `Not used`    | `soft`      |
 | STM32WL CM0  | `cortex-m0plus` | `Not used`    | `soft`      |

+## Improvements
+- Use OS to handle real time application and separated in separate tasks.
+- Better modularity for BSP drivers.
+For now, most hard coded.
+- BSP : handle errors in interrupts
+- Low power mode once OS is integrated.